 The MBDA National Director is the MBDA Selecting Official and makes the final recommendation to the Grants Officer regarding the funding of applications under this competitive solicitation.
-MBDA expects to recommend funding for the highest ranking applicants, as evaluated and recommended by the review panel and taking into account results of the respective merit panel review.
+MBDA expects to recommend funding of the highest ranking applicants, as evaluated and recommended by the review panel and taking into account results of the respective merit panel review.
 However, the MBDA National Director may decide not to select any of the recommended applicants, or may select an applicant out of rank order, for the following reasons:

-- 1) Program Priorities one or more of the following:

-- a. proposals aligned with or related to Secretarial priorities or initiatives;

-- b. geographic or ethnic diversity;

-- c. funding priorities; and
+- a) AMP Priorities one or more of the following: - 1. proposals aligned with or related to Secretarial priorities or initiatives; - 2. geographic or ethnic diversity of clients served; - 3. funding priorities; and - 4. program balance - b) Lack of Availability of MBDA Funds

-- d. program balance.

-- 2) Lack of Availability of MBDA Funds